jamserv/coursera/data-science/data-scientists-tools/week-3/readme.md

 * the first kind of data analytics of performed
 * Commounly applied census data
 * the description and interpretation are diferent steps

+### Exploratory Analisys.

+Goals: Find relationships you din't know about

+* Exploratory models are good for discovering new conecctions
+* They are also useful for definig future studies
+* Exploratory analyses are usually not the final say
+* Exploratory analyses alons should not be used for generalized/predicting
+* Correlation does not imply causation